jcesarperez/todo-rails/docs/03_create_todos.md

 - What `.persisted?` means
 - How validations affect persistence
 - How to test for raised exceptions
+- How to test error messages with `errors.full_messages`
+- How to verify errors are empty on success
 - Rails ActiveRecord provides these methods automatically
 - How to use Rails console for experimentation